routegy/routegy-docs/app/docs/reference/action-types/sms.md

 The SMS action type is used to send text messages to a configured phone number for every [event](/reference/events/) created by an [app](/reference/apps/).

 ::: tip
 Text messages can be configured using [templating](/reference/templating/).
+This applies to both Phone Number and Message configuration options.
 :::

 ## Guides